opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 **Certification Benefits**:
 - Official recognition of compliance
-- Listing in the OGSP Certified Products Directory
+- Listing in the OGP Certified Products Directory
-- Use of the OGSP Certification Mark
+- Use of the OGP Certification Mark
 - Increased user confidence and market visibility
 - Simplified integration with other certified products